Subletting your home

 What you need to tell us

-If you are a Family Mosaic leaseholder owning 100% of your lease you may be permitted to sublet your property.
+If you are a Peabody leaseholder owning 100% of your lease you may be permitted to sublet your property.

-Please see our information leaflet will make clear how to find out if you are able to do so and the steps to take to get permission from Family Mosaic.
+Please see our information leaflet will make clear how to find out if you are able to do so and the steps to take to get permission from Peabody.

 What you need to tell your subtenants